 Our appointment times are scheduled for 30 minutes divided between doctor and technician; longer for multiple pets.
-If our schedule doesn’t quite match yours, we provide daycare for your pet at no charge to work your pet into our schedule.
 Emergencies take priority over scheduled appointments and scheduled appointments take priority over walk-in, non-emergency cases.

-All surgeries are performed Monday through Friday.
-Except for emergencies, procedures requiring anesthetic are only done in the morning to allow ample time for recovery during the afternoon.
+All surgeries are performed Tuesday through Thursday, except for emergencies.
+Procedures requiring anesthetic are only done in the morning to allow ample time for recovery during the afternoon.
 Most patients are discharged by late afternoon/evening.
 This reduces stress and gets them back home in your loving care, where they are most comfortable.
 Our anesthetized patients are continually monitored by a veterinary technician (Heart rate and blood pressure are assessed by humans as well as by mechanical ECG and blood pressure machines).
 Patients are not returned to kennels or left alone until fully recovered.

 We utilize the safest available anesthetics to provide an extra margin of safety, especially for our older patients or high-risk patients.
 Using modern equipment, the patient’s vital signs are monitored during all anesthetic procedures.
 A technician is dedicated to monitoring your pet from start of anesthesia through recovery.
 Anesthesia protocols are tailored to each individual patient depending on their health status that day.